EnderTurret/Patched/docs/patches/ops/test.md

 Allows checking to see if a condition fails.
 This is most useful when checking the existence of something; instead of checking if something exists, you can check if something *doesn't* exist.

-This feature is only available if `sbExtensions` is enabled.
+This feature is only available if `testExtensions` is enabled.

 ### Format